PUMP BOYS AND DINETTES

 FLORIDA MINING GALLERY

-5300 Shad Road, Southside, 425-2845, floridamininggallery.com.
-David De Boer’s “Significant Work,” an exhibit co-curated by Nullspace and Staci Bu Shea, features installations, video and stills; on display through January.
+5300 Shad Rd., Southside, 425-2845, floridamininggallery.com.
+David De Boer’s “Significant Work,” an exhibit co-curated by Nullspace and Staci Bu Shea, features installations, video and stills, is on display through January.

 HASKELL GALLERY & DISPLAY CASES